cambiata/cx/src/nx3/Readme.md

 ```
 var part1 = new NPart([voice0], EClef.ClefF, EKey.Flat1);
 ```
-Finally, we can create the NBar by passing the two NPars.
+Finally, we can create the [**NBar**](https://github.com/cambiata/cx/blob/master/src/nx3/elements/NBar.hx) by passing the two NParts.
 We also set the time signature for the bar to 3/4:

 ```
 var bar = new NBar([part0, part1], ETime.Time3_4);